inobulles/bob/skeletons/aqua/README.md

 You necessarily need to package it to be able to run it.
 So while you can `bob build`, it's a bit useless.

-Requiring a package be created before running can be achieved with the `Meta.prerun("package")` function.
+Requiring a package be created before running can be achieved with the `Runner.pre_package` method.